ARD (broadcaster): Neutrality

 After the ARD withdrew material critical of the Turkish president Recep Tayyip Erdoğan, a journalist from the magazine Der Spiegel compared this behaviour in an opinion article to the Politburo of the Communist Party of the Soviet Union.
 To get rid of the "annoying image of state radio", the journalist recommends it would certainly be helpful to keep more distance from the government.

 Framing manual

 Claudia Schwartz from the Neue Zürcher Zeitung reported in February 2019 the ARD wanted to impress upon its audience certain moral views.
 A manual from the "Berkeley International Framing Institute" (see sources below) was used internally in order to make ARD viewers consider their fees less as a compulsory contribution than as a kind of donation to a good cause.
-Claudia Schwartz commented: "Self-congratulation is in the best tradition of state radio."

 But the website Netzpolitik.org (who published the original document), came to the conclusion that "Many of the proposed frames, which are currently heating the minds of many critics, have never been used in public by the public broadcasters representatives.
 This also shows that the excitement about the report is too high."